Anne-Marie Albano, MSN, RNLearn more about Anne-Marie Albano

 Dr. Downes has extensive experience in nursing education and has taught in a variety of settings.
 Her areas of expertise and teaching at the baccalaureate level are women’s health and the childbearing family.
 At the masters level, Dr. Downes’ expertise is nursing theory and teaching methodologies.
 She has also taught across many other nursing specialties.
 Her areas of interest are curriculum development, program evaluation, and the use of technology in teaching.
 Dr. Downes conducted research on innovative teaching methodologies in nursing education and she is an accomplished presenter in the area of women’s health and teaching methods of nursing education.

-Deana Nunes, MSN, RNLearn more about Deana Nunes
+Deana Nunes, MSN, RN, CWCNLearn more about Deana Nunes

 Teresa Kuta Reske, DNP, MPA, RNLearn more about Teresa Kuta Reske

 Dr. Reske is the original member of the leadership team that developed the DNP program and has taught in the program since its inception in fall 2014.
-She brings a wealth of knowledge and experience focusing on change management and process redesign.
+She brings a wealth of knowledge and experience focusing on change management and process redesign from her roles as a nurse leader in inpatient and ambulatory settings.
 She currently teaches and coordinates a series of doctoral level courses including the scholarly DNP capstone immersion and project courses as well as courses in nurse leadership within organizations.